Xlient/Cosmos/README.md

 - If you do not have TwilioQuest downloaded you can download the game for free [here](https://www.twilio.com/quest)
 - Download the latest stable version of Cosmos [here](https://github.com/Xlient/Cosmos/releases)

-**NOTE:** TwilioQuest Extensions are only available in the **3.2** version of the game.
-As of spring 2021, the current stable version of the game is 3.1.x.
-You may need to use the launcher to select the "3.2 Preview" release channel to use a version of the game that supports extensions.
+**NOTE:** TwilioQuest Extensions are only available from version 3.2 and onward.
+If you're on an older version of TwilioQuest extensions will not be supported

 ![Launcher for 3.2](https://firebasestorage.googleapis.com/v0/b/twilioquest-prod.appspot.com/o/docs%2Flauncher-preview.png?alt=media&token=6aedd709-9ba2-4ab3-b935-2537a8f5ff2f)